Sun Dolphin Seaquest 10 Review

 We took this board on trips that we wouldn't dream of taking a fiberglass board, such as down a somewhat rocky and obstacle-filled river.
 We also weren't exactly gentle when moving this board, tossing it in and out of trucks and strapping it down stacked on top of other boards or kayaks.
 The most noticeable injury the board sustained is a dent close to the bow of the boat, caused by hitting a rock straight on at a moderate speed.

 This is cosmetic, aside from slightly weakening that area, which would only prove problematic if we hit that same spot again.
 However, some users have complained in reviews that the board would quickly fill up with water.
 The two-piece construction method for this board does leave this as a possibility, and there is a drain plug located at the back of the board to drain it, but we never had to.
-Conveniently, Sun Dolphin includes a limited lifetime warranty for the original owner, which covered boat hulls at the time of writing.
-However, you should always check the most updated terms on the manufacturer's website before purchasing.

 The Seaquest 10 is a great value, offering decent performance at an unbeatable price.
 It's not particularly amazing compared to the best boards we have seen, but you could buy an entire fleet of Sun Dolphins for about the same price.